 Review the lease terms carefully.
 Understand the rental rates, additional fees, and any flexibility in terms of lease duration or expansion options.
 Negotiating favorable terms can significantly impact your bottom line and provide room for growth or contraction as your business evolves.
 Many leases include a TI allowance to assist with the cost of a construction project.
 It’s important to get reliable and accurate cost information from a reputable general contractor during this process to assist with any negotiations and final decisions.

-Jeremy Callas is a project executive in Lewis’ Seattle office.
+Jeremy Callas is a Director of Operations in Lewis’ Seattle office.
 With two decades of experience in the construction industry, Jeremy specializes in delivering TIs for the region’s leading tech and professional services companies.